Looking at Your Family History

 The assessment of people who have experienced childhood trauma have shown that being mistreated during the brain’s development stages has caused frequent and extreme levels of high stress that have impeded normal brain development.
 The stress it causes over time have caused structural disruptions, which are likely making victims of childhood trauma more vulnerable to abuse substances.

 Abuse might not only happen at childhood – it can happen as an adult, as well.
 Someone could experience sexual abuse, emotional abuse or even physical abuse as an adult that can greatly affect them.
 Without the right coping skills to handle these events as an adult, it often leads to addiction.

 Experiencing abuse takes large emotional toll.
 It can make it hard to have normal and healthy relationships, as well as lead to insecurity and fears that people who haven’t experienced abuse might feel.
 This can lead to self-medicating with drugs or alcohol to stop these feelings, as well as in an effort to “forget” the abuse.

 There’s the old saying “Monkey see, Monkey do”, and this can be very true for children.
 If a parent has poor coping skills that could lead to drug or alcohol abuse, a child who sees this can perceive it as a normal coping mechanism.
 This often leads to addiction later in life for the child.

-It is important to recognize that if your parent has an addiction, you are more likely to have one as well.
-Even if growing up with an addict parent was difficult and emotional, you are still likely to repeat their behavior because that is what you learned as a child.
+It is important to recognize that if your parent has a person with substance use disorderion, you are more likely to have one as well.
+Even if growing up with a person with substance use disorder parent was difficult and emotional, you are still likely to repeat their behavior because that is what you learned as a child.
 Breaking the cycle with your own children and showing them healthy coping skills can be the only way to prevent it from going any further in generations.

 About Cliffside Malibu